phalcon-orphanage/docs/en/reference/models.rst

       //...
     }

-Automatic keys generated by Phalcon_Model are always prefixed with "phc".This helps you to easily query the cache's items related to Phalcon_Model:
+Automatic keys generated by Phalcon_Model are always prefixed with "phc".
+This helps you to easily query the cache's items related to Phalcon_Model:

 .. code-block:: php